elizabethriver/elizabethriver/README.md

 ## ✨ **Welcome to my GitHub repository** ✨

-Frontend Development student of **< L >** *Laboratoria Perú*.
+Front end developer student of **< L >** *Laboratoria Perú*.
 I am 🚀 creative, 🎭 assertive and 🔨 analytical, which allows me to provide a better interaction between the user and the web.

 My main *skills* in programming and design are: